Digital Nomad, Freelancing & Location Independent

 A former resident of Chiang Mai, Diana Edelman has helped raise awareness about the plight of Asian elephants as the PR and social media coordinator for Save Elephant Foundation.
 She also writes for her own site, d travels ’round, and supports herself with freelance travel writing jobs.

 Originally from Birmingham, Alabama, Latoya Brown is currently living in Bangkok.
 With a background of over ten years in public relations she made the digital switch about five years ago and now exclusively works in the social media marketing world.

 How Travel Bloggers Can Trade Advertising for Free Accommodation

 We haven’t taken an organised press trip but we have had some success with our own more informal approach of negotiating accommodation and tours in exchange for advertising space on our websites.

 Is it possible to make a living while sitting on your arse in the sunshine of a distant land?
 Yes it is.
 I know because I’m doing it right now; tappng on a keyboard while little boats bob on the clear blue Ionian sea in front of me.
 Want to do the same?
 Then read on for some tips.

 Are you fluent in another language besides English?
 Or would you be willing to become fluent in one?
 Then, according to Carla C. Avenia Koency you have almost all you need to start carving out a career as a location independent freelance translator.

 Though they put a lot of effort and angst into escaping their cubicles, digital nomads and travel bloggers still need a work space to call their own.

-* We’ve collected and listed the first hand experiences of lots of digital nomads and freelancers in our Blogger’s Guides to Other Ways to Work Abroad.
+* We’ve collected and listed the first hand experiences of lots of digital nomads and freelancers in our Blogger’s Guides to Digital Nomad and Location Independent Jobs.
 We also collate relevant articles on this Pinterest page.

 More Digital Nomad and Location Independence Posts